ThoughtWorks-AELab/gocd-secret-bootstrapping/README.md

     * integrated with SSO
     * https
     * spinning up git repo, rather than just requiring it to be pre-setup
-    * Pushing policy and initial project to git for pipeline, rather than interacting directly with Vault and Go
+    * Pushing policy and initial project to git for pipeline, rather than interacting directly with Vault and Go.
+* Go Cd / docker integration
+    * We are using the docker service running inside of the kubernetes cluster running Go.
+For security reasons, the cluster used for building images should be isolated so agents don't have access to the docker daemon controlling them and other infra.
+    * You can see how we're making this work for the demo in go-cd-agent.yaml.
+Do not take this approach without understanding the ramifications of granting a running container permission to write to its own docker daemon.
+It's fine for a demo.
+Not so much for production.

 # Repos